AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 This configuration corresponds to \autoref{fig:tiled-simplex-5-d1}.

-What are the requirements for 51% attacking the root tile?
+What are the requirements for a doublespend attack against the root tile?
 In this case, since all chains in the root tile mutually reflect all chains in the tiling (like a normal simplex), an attacker would need at least 51% the resources of the network.
 So, a network-wide 51% attack is required; the root tile is secure.

-Assuming $v=3$, what are the requirements for 51% attacking one of 3 leaf tiles?
+Assuming $v=3$, what are the requirements for a doublespend against one of 3 leaf tiles?
 In this case, we need to define some terms first; particularly, we need to be able to compare a tile's security with that of their parent and children.

-Let's gives tiles an identifier that lets us easily determine how to find a tile in a tiling -- the tiles \emph{location}.
+Let's gives tiles an identifier that lets us determine how to find a tile in a tiling -- the tiles \emph{location}.
 The root tile is easy, we can just give it the identifier $1$, since there's only one.\footnote{
-    Regarding tilings in \autoref{sec:alt-equiv-tilings}: this is easily generalized by giving additional root tiles the identifiers 2 and 3.
+    Regarding tilings in \autoref{sec:alt-equiv-tilings}: this is generalized by giving additional root tiles the identifiers 2 and 3.
 }
 We can refer to a tile's child by appending its parent's identifier with $|1$, $|2$, $|3$, etc.
 (For a valence of 3, $|3$ is only used for direct children of the root tile; all other tiles will always have the suffix $|1$ or $|2$).